 The All India Gem And Jewellery Domestic Council (GJC) has written to Union Finance Minister Nirmala Sitharaman and the Reserve Bank of India (RBI) seeking immediate financial assistance and banking-related relief for the stressed gem, jewelry, and allied businesses post the devastating second wave of the Covid pandemic.

-The GJC has urged the Finance Minister and the RBI to extend certain measures – the Resolution Framework 2 and Resolution for MSMEs – to alleviate the uncertainties and stress facing the jewellery business (mostly small businesses and MSMEs).
+The GJC has urged the Finance Minister and the RBI to extend certain measures – the Resolution Framework 2 and Resolution for MSMEs – to alleviate the uncertainties and stress facing the jewelry business (mostly small businesses and MSMEs).

-GJC Chairman Ashish Pethe said, “For almost two months of 2021, the domestic gems and jewellery industry and their stores/shops were shut even while key festivals such as Gudi Padwa and Akshaya Tritiya were celebrated amid lockdown for the second year in a row.
+GJC Chairman Ashish Pethe said, “For almost two months of 2021, the domestic gems and jewelry industry and their stores/shops were shut even while key festivals such as Gudi Padwa and Akshaya Tritiya were celebrated amid lockdown for the second year in a row.

 “The government allowed weddings during lockdowns, but the jewelry businesses do not fall under the ‘essential’ category.
 Even after the slow opening by some states, the next few months will be difficult for the industry, which offers livelihood to lakhs of people.